-During the Expert Panel meetings, the first readers present their respective applications, briefly introduce the background of the external reviewers, present the external reviewers' reports, and finally offer their own assessment of the respective applications.
+During the Expert Panel meetings, the editors present their respective applications, briefly introduce the background of the external reviewers, present the external reviewers' reports, and finally offer their own assessment of the respective applications.
 The second and third reader then provide their comments and the whole panel discusses the review.

-Expert Panel members who have recused themselves due to conflicts of interest with regard to an application shall leave the meeting when the relevant application is discussed, and this shall be entered into the meeting minutes by the expert staff member from Rannís assigned to the panel.
+Expert Panel members who have recused themselves due to conflicts of interest regarding an application shall leave the meeting when the relevant application is discussed, and this shall be documented in the meeting minutes by the expert staff member from Rannís assigned to the panel.
 After discussing all applications, each Expert Panel establishes a ranking list of applications based on the final grades given by the panel.
 The grades given by the Expert Panel are explained in table 3.

 A separate ranking list for each grant type is prepared, and applications are ranked into three categories: A (A1-A4), B and C. Sub-category A1 is reserved for top applications only.
-Generally, no more than 5% of applications are expected to reach the grade A1, and approximately 10% a grade of A2.
-In Expert Panel meetings, Expert Panel reviews are finalized.
+Generally, no more than 5% of applications are expected to reach the grade A1.